 Sylvester: Why don't you shut up and mind your own busin... [falls through the floorboards as a result of said pacing]

 - An episode of Danger Mouse shows DM pacing a waist-deep rut in the floor.

-- In The Fairly OddParents!, Timmy's daily routine became so engrained that he was literally stuck in a rut— a rut that he himself engraved through the school's linolium floor because he does the exact same routine every day.
+- In one episode, Timmy's daily routine became so ingrained that he was literally stuck in a rut— a rut that he himself engraved through the school's linoleum floor because he does the exact same routine every day.

-- Another episode has Timmy running in circles as an angry mob arroaches him in his treehouse.
+- Another episode where Timmy wishes for a radio station has Timmy running in circles as an angry mob approaches him in his treehouse.
 At the end, the trench is almost as tall as Timmy.

-- My Little Pony: Friendship Is Magic: In the episode "It's About Time", Twilight Sparkle, while planning for next year's plans, paces around a statue and eventually digs a groove on the ground though her pacing.
+- My Little Pony: Friendship Is Magic: In the episode "It's About Time", Twilight Sparkle, while trying to find time to make next month's schedule, paces around a statue and eventually digs a groove on the ground though her pacing.